 Workers are entitled to paid annual leave.
 We consider their entitlement and some complications.
-If you are an employer in the Barnoldswick and Skipton area we, at Windle & Bowker, can provide you with assistance or any additional information required.
+If you are an employer in the Barnoldswick area we, at Windle & Bowker, can provide you with assistance or any additional information required.

 Under the Working Time Regulations 1998 (as amended), workers are entitled to paid statutory annual leave of 5.6 weeks (28 days if the employee works five days a week).
 This basic entitlement is inclusive of bank holidays.
 This annual leave entitlement is now closer to that of workers in other European countries, where holiday allowance is typically more generous.
 Workers in Ireland are entitled to 29 days; the highest minimum entitlement is in Austria at 38 days.

 A worker is entitled to be paid in respect of any period of annual leave for which they are entitled, at a rate of one week’s pay for each week’s leave.
 For employees with normal working hours a week’s pay is the pay due for the basic hours the employee is contracted to work.
 Any regular contractual bonuses or allowances (except expense allowances) which do not vary with the amount of work done are also included.
 Where a worker has variable pay, a week’s pay is based on their average weekly earnings.
 From 6 April 2020, the average must be calculated from the previous 52 weeks, discounting any weeks where no pay was received.

 When calculating a week’s pay, some additional elements may need taking into account in addition to base pay.